-The new research center is thus anchored on the complementary institutional ties, and inherited, varied research traditions.
-The diversity of its institutional partners has been maintained under the joint supervision of the Centre National de la Recherche Scientifique (CNRS), the École des Hautes Études en Sciences Sociales (EHESS), the École Pratique des Hautes Études (EPHE), the University of Paris 1-Panthéon Sorbonne, and the University of Paris 7-Diderot.
+The new research center is thus anchored in the complementary institutional ties, and inherited varied research traditions.
+The diversity of its institutional partners has been maintained under the joint supervision of the National Center for Scientific Research (CNRS), the School for Advanced Studies in the Social Sciences (EHESS), the École Pratique des Hautes Études (EPHE), the University of Paris 1-Panthéon Sorbonne, and the University of Paris 7-Diderot.
 The respective focuses of the founding centers are complementary: one on Archaic and Classical Greece (the Centre Gernet), another on the Hellenistic and Roman world (the Centre Glotz), and the Phéacie center at their crossing.
-Yet and more fundamentally, their compatibility is the result of well-established intellectual legacies.
+Yet and more fundamentally, their complementarity is the result of well-established intellectual legacies.
 The Centre Gernet promoted an approach to Antiquity based on historical and comparative anthropology, prioritizing the study of social and religious practices and representations.
 The Centre Gustave Glotz focused primarily on institutional, political, economic, social, and religious history.
 The Phéacie center, founded more recently, shed new light on cultural identities, gender history, and political anthropology.
-Their fusion led to new growth developments and interaction between many diverse fields of interest, methodologies, and lines of research.
+Their fusion led to new growth developments and interaction between several diverse fields of interest, methodologies, and lines of research.

-With 76 full members (53 teacher/researchers, 8 CNRS researchers, and 14 ITA and BIATOSS), the ANHIMA Center covers the study of ancient Mediterranean societies very broadly.
-This includes territorial and political organization, material environment, belief systems and practices, cultures, and knowledge and traditions, where text and images intersect.
+With 76 full members (49 teacher/researchers and CNRS researchers, and 13 ITA and BIATSS), the ANHIMA Center covers the study of ancient Mediterranean societies very broadly.
+This study includes territorial and political organization, material environment, belief systems and practices, cultures, and knowledge and traditions, where text and images intersect.
 Our research combines the technical expertise of firsthand work on ancient sources with broader historical and anthropological approaches.
 This combination reflects our openness to the social sciences and comparative studies, so as to understand ancient cultures from within, on their own terms, and with respect to their cultural uniqueness.
 The ANHIMA Center thus also welcomes specialists on societies other than Greece and Rome (the Jewish world, Ancient India, and more).